nebulae-co/colmaps/README.md

     #> 5 68245       68         El Guacamayo    Santander
     #> 6 25823       25              Topaipí Cundinamarca

-The wrapper around `ggplot2::geom_map()` is `colmap()`, it will take a `map` and some `data` and ggplot it with a selected color scale and a good theme for maps taken from [`ggmap::theme_nothing()`](https://github.com/dkahle/ggmap).
-Since it is build with ggplot it also returns a ggplot object so one can further alter the plot in ggplot idiom, note however that you need to explicitly load ggplot to add further layers and modifications.
+The wrapper around `ggplot2::geom_map()` is `colmap()`, it will take a `map` and some `data` as arguments and ggplot it with a selected color scale and a good theme for maps taken from [`ggmap::theme_nothing()`](https://github.com/dkahle/ggmap).
+Since it is build with ggplot it also returns a ggplot object so one can further alter the plot in ggplot idiom, note however that you need to explicitly load `ggplot2` to add further layers and modifications.

 By default the id of each area will be used as a variable: